Q: What happens if the employee goes to an outside agency or a court?

 Once a timely charge is filed, the agency generally offers the parties an opportunity to resolve the charge without investigation through mediation.
 If mediation fails or is declined, the agency will investigate.

 The employer will receive a copy of the charge and be given an opportunity to respond with a “position statement.”
-The agency may request information and documents, interviews witnesses, or conduct onsite visits as part of its investigation.
+The agency may request information and documents, interview witnesses, or conduct onsite visits as part of its investigation.
 At the close of its investigation, the agency will make a finding of whether there is probable cause to believe that unlawful conduct occurred and issue its decision.
 Whatever the decision, the employee will be given a notice of right to sue allowing him or her to bring the claim to court within the next 90 days.
 If the employee does not do so, he or she cannot bring the claim.

 In rare, but egregious cases, the agency may decide to skip this process and sue the employer on the employee’s behalf.
 When that happens, the employer is contacted by EEOC attorneys.